JamesLaskey/vimdir/README.md

+# This is just storage for personal tweaks
+Go to https://github.com/amix/ for the original version.
+Over time I will be pruning down the stuff I don't use and tweaking it.
+As of now this repo is basically the same thing as the original version, so all credits go to amix.

 # The Ultimate vimrc

 Over the last 8 years I have used and tweaked Vim.
 This is my Ultimate vimrc.